Contact Us

 — Darlin

 Pastor Darlin Zúniga graduated from Mi Esperanza's computer course in 2019.
 Darlin is married, and the mother of two young adults and a three-year-old.
-She was invited to Mi Esperanza by the interim computer teacher, Karla, who she knew through a church community.
+She was invited to Mi Esperanza by the interim computer teacher, Karla, whom she knew through a church community.
 Darlin was extremely excited about the opportunity.

 DARLIN AT A GLANCE